loyjoy/welcome/help/bots/processes/process.md

 # The Chat Flow Editor

-Let's dive right into the Process Editor, the heart of every chat flow.
+Let's dive right into the Process Editor (click 'Open process editor', if you do not see the process block overview), the heart of every chat flow.
 On the left side, you can find [all process blocks](https://github.com/loyjoy/welcome/blob/master/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md) to use for your chat flow.

 Simply **drag and drop** the process blocks into your flow.